Paparazzi: Etymology

+Social media era

+For the majority of the history of paparazzi from the 1950s–2000s, paparazzi have been viewed as "invasive, aggressive, and greedy men" who would commonly clash with public figures, but they have since become calmer and less combative.
+Social media grew in size during the 2010s, which made shooting sensational photos more accessible to the public and allowed celebrities to better control what pictures of them were publicized.
+This in turn cheapened the value of sensational photos, and made the paparazzi industry riskier and less profitable.
+Although tensions still remain and paparazzi are commonly viewed negatively by the public and many celebrities, more celebrities have begun to regularly (or during a setback) invite, befriend, or ask paparazzi to take photos of them to sustain their careers, such as Kim Kardashian and Rihanna.
+(However, since the mid-2000s, social media has contributed to the industry's growth in Hindi cinema and more invasion of privacy there.)
+Public distrust has also increased around staged paparazzi photos.

 Legality

-Due to the reputation of paparazzi as a nuisance, several countries and states restrict their activities by passing laws and curfews, and by staging events in which paparazzi are specifically not allowed to take photographs.
-In the United States, celebrity news organizations are protected by the First Amendment.

-To protect the children of celebrities, California passed Senate Bill No. 606 in September 2013.
+Due to the reputation of paparazzi as a nuisance, several countries and states restrict their activities by passing laws and by holding events in which paparazzi are specifically not allowed to take photographs.
+In the United States, celebrity news organizations are protected by the First Amendment, which means that taking photos or videos of people in public areas without their consent is legal.
+This standard extends to even potentially embarrassing situations.
+For example, in July 2012, when Australian supermodel Miranda Kerr leaned over to buckle her son into a car seat, her thong underwear peeked over her jeans to create a whale tail.
+Because she was in a public location, the streets of New York City, the photographer not only had the right to take photos but also circulate them publicly.
+However, to protect the children of celebrities, California passed Senate Bill No. 606 in September 2013.
 The purpose of the bill is to stop paparazzi from taking pictures of children or wards in a harassing manner because of their parent's occupation.
 This law increased the penalty for harassment of children.
 California Civil Code sections 1708.7 and 1708.8 explicitly address stalking and invasion of physical privacy.